tob-har/one_sample_osc/README.md

 Feel free to experiment with different settings and don’t forget to especially explore extreme small and large values.

-### About the VST plugins
+### About the plugins

-To install the VST plugins unzip the downloaded archive and put the extracted folder tob-har into your VST plugin directory.
+To install the VST3 and Audio Unit plugins unzip the downloaded archive and put the extracted Files into your VST3 and Audio Unit plugin directory.
-(On MAC you find it here: /Library/Audio/Plug-Ins/VST)
+(On MAC you find it here: /Library/Audio/Plug-Ins/VST3 and /Library/Audio/Plug-Ins/components)

-Then open the DAW of your choice and find your plugins under VST/tob-har/
+Then open the DAW of your choice and find your plugins under VST3/Tobias Hartmann/ or AU/Tobias Hartmann/

-The Plugins are made possible thanks to Camomile by Pierre Guillot:
+The plugins are made possible thanks to Camomile by Pierre Guillot:

 https://github.com/pierreguillot/Camomile